C/2020 S3 (Erasmus): Physical characteristics

-The comet's linear polarization was measured between 13 and 23 November 2020, where astronomers have noted a similar performance as those seen from C/1989 X1 (Austin) and C/1996 B2 (Hyakutake), with models suggesting a decrease in the abundance of Mg–rich silicate particles in the inner coma by 1/3, revealing a change in the emanations of dust particles from the comet's nucleus.
+The comet's linear polarization was measured between 13 and 23 November 2020, where astronomers have noted a similar performance as that seen from C/1989 X1 (Austin) and C/1996 B2 (Hyakutake), with models suggesting a decrease in the abundance of Mg–rich silicate particles in the inner coma by 1/3, revealing a change in the emanations of dust particles from the comet's nucleus.
 Chemical analysis of the comet showed that its coma is enriched in formaldehyde (H2CO), ammonia (NH3), and acetylene (C2H2) compounds, however it is noticeably depleted of any methanol (CH3OH).

 During perihelion in December 2020, the comet's tail had exhibited wagging behaviour due to its interaction with a coronal mass ejection from the Sun.
-Its water production rate reached a maximum of 3.5×10^29 sec^{-1} around this time.
-By the time it reached 1.45 AU on its outbound journey, its water production rate was still seven times higher than previously observed before perihelion, which was estimated to be around 1×10^28 sec^{-1}.
+Its water production rate reached a maximum of 3.5×10^29 sec^{−1} around this time.
+By the time it reached 1.45 AU on its outbound journey, its water production rate was still seven times higher than previously observed before perihelion, which was estimated to be around 1×10^28 sec^{−1}.

 The nucleus is estimated to be around 1.6–2.4 km in diameter.